Cuauhtlatoatzin/indigenous-peoples-history/README.md

 * 70,000 years ago, a large group left Africa and traveled through SE Asia and Indonesia and down into Australia.
 * Many more migrations in different areas and directions occurred.
 These migrations likely encountered more of our genetic relatives and we likely interbred with them.

+Also see the [Languages section](languages/README.md) of the repository.

 ## Sources

 * National Geographic has a nice looking, but crude, map which traces the general flow of modern genetics out of Africa and into the rest of the world: [Map of Human Migration](https://genographic.nationalgeographic.com/human-journey/)